-• Amt. funding for plan implementation

-- # times plan is referenced in growth mgt. plans - # of people with improved understanding of the issues important to health and restoration of the Bay - # of businesses, industries, non-profits, and local governments participating in outreach efforts - % funding of available versus needed to implement the plan - Amount of local, state, federal (and RESTORE?) funds allocated for management and restoration actions in Pensacola Bay - The extent to which the new estuary program implements recommendations in the new oyster plan
+- A. Amount of funding for Plan implementation. - B. Number times plan is referenced in growth management plans. - C. Number of people with improved understanding of the issues important to health and restoration of the GPBS. - D. Number of businesses, industries, non-profits, and local governments participating in outreach efforts. - E. Percent funding of available in relation to funding needed to implement the Plan. - F. Amount of local, state, federal (and RESTORE) funds allocated for management and restoration actions in Pensacola Bay. - G. The extent to which the new Pensacola and Perdido Bay Estuary Program implements recommendations in the new Plan. - H. Number of volunteers participating in oyster reef restoration efforts.